-You take good care of your teeth, but sometimes pesky cavities still form in between visits to your dentist.
-A cavity is a permanently damaged area of your tooth that is formed over time due to multiple factors, such as bacteria and not cleaning your teeth properly.
+You take good care of your teeth, but sometimes pesky cavities still form in-between visits to your dentist.
+A cavity is a permanently damaged area of your tooth formed over time due to multiple factors, such as bacteria and not cleaning your teeth properly.
 Unfortunately, even with a good dental hygiene regimen, cavities can make their way into your teeth in surprising ways.
-Read on to discover some small, lesser known ways you can decrease your chances of having these painful cavities form in your teeth!
+Read on to discover some small, lesser-known ways you can decrease your chances of having these painful cavities form in your teeth!

 1. Brush after every meal and before you go to sleep.

 Many of us are in the habit of brushing when we wake up and as part of our nightly routine, but adding a brush after meals can help cut down on your cavity risk as well.
 Bacteria naturally linger on your teeth in the form of plaque and, when you eat, they slowly break down your enamel and cause little holes to form in the surface of your tooth.
 Being diligent about brushing after meals is an easy way to keep bad bacteria at bay.
 Make sure you add a nightly brush in after that late-night snack, as sleep is the optimal time for bacteria to grow in your mouth.

 Dry mouth affects many of us, particularly as we age.
 While it may seem purely like an annoyance, it can actually increase the likelihood of developing cavities because your saliva helps keeps your mouth bacteria in check!
 Using mouthwash specifically for dry mouth can help to alleviate this problem, but it’s always a good idea to check with your dentist if dry mouth persists.